KasraTabrizi/react-delaware/README.md

 2. FetchButton component (child): the FetchButton will call the handleAPI function when pressed.
-3. TableRowData component (child): this component will receive the each element of the tables array and will display it as a row of the table
+3. TableRowData component (child): this component will receive each element of the tables array and will display it as a row of the table

 ## Remarks